se-edu/guides/tutorials/intellijDebugger.md

 ## Starting A Debugging Session

-To utilise the debugger, we need to make sure that the code is running in debugging mode.
+To utilise the debugger, we need to make sure that the code is running in debug mode.

-### Run Debugger Mode
+### Run Debug Mode

 <box type="info" seamless>

-**Video reference:** [3.53](https://youtu.be/1bCgzjatcr4?si=fIEvUVhXHwKQeOlc&t=233): Run your program in debugging mode to use debugging features.
+**Video reference:** [3.53](https://youtu.be/1bCgzjatcr4?si=fIEvUVhXHwKQeOlc&t=233): Run your program in debug mode to use debugging features.
 </box>

 Go to `Run` > `Debug 'Main'` or click on the bug icon in the top-right corner of the IntelliJ IDEA window.